 So, what does this have to do with those buying a home?

-Sellers are required to disclose information concerning this harmful plant.
-However, while you may view it as an opportunity to negotiate a house price, the maintenance costs involved and hassle of removing it might far outweigh any money you’d save on the property.
+Sellers will need to disclose the presence of this invasive plant.
+However, while you may view it as an opportunity to negotiate a house price, the maintenance costs involved and the hassle of removing it might far outweigh any money you’d save on the property.